itsluap/books/the_wrong_answer/chapters/chapter-05-the-watchers.md

 “Again,” she said.
 “The word ‘again’ exists.
 It existed then.
 They removed it.”

 Jace inhaled, a small wonder.
 “Good,” he said.
 “Here’s mine.”
 He leaned closer, not for a dramatic whisper but because the stairwell had decided whispers were honest here.
 “The announcement system still has an analog jack in the Media Lab.
 It’s dead unless someone tells it to listen.
-We have a person who can make it listen.”
+We have a person who can make it listen.
+When it listens, it forgets to ask permission.”

 “And you’ll need a person who can make it say something worth hearing,” Mara said.